HacksterT/cortivus-education/README.md

 # Cortivus Education

 Public, lightweight curricula you can follow with an **AI Teacher**.
 Each guide is hands-on, split into short phases, and uses plain-language prompts and small activities (no code required in activities).
+You may need to tinker wiht the unstructions and/or prompts.
+It does generate lint errors, but it does work.

 ## How to use